JonahLeggett/ML_Algo_Options_Trading/README.md

 ### Work with data

-* The data preparation and model training process.
   * Source of data

      The main difficulty we encountered was finding the data.
 The original source we planned to use - Alpaca - worked for some data.
 But we needed to find some alternative sourses of data.
 Some of the ones we tried, like [QuantConnect](https://www.quantconnect.com) - didnt work.
 After trial and error we end up using following libriries

 <img width="969" alt="Screen Shot 2021-07-15 at 11 50 09 AM" src="https://user-images.githubusercontent.com/80833988/125841460-cb6d6369-070e-492c-bac5-c70585523c51.png">

   * Collection, cleanup, and preparation process:
 Some sourses return data in json format, which has different frame construction.
 Our solution was to create new data frames, change indexes, concatinate or join some data frames together.
+The following steps needed to be done:

+- make an API call
+- change indexes
+- drop null values and not used columns
+- create new columns
+- concatenate

 It took a lot of time and creative solutions, but we were able to do it.

 <img width="776" alt="Screen Shot 2021-07-15 at 1 01 55 PM" src="https://user-images.githubusercontent.com/80833988/125850187-7fb9109b-55e0-4aaf-a48c-30ec0022fbbd.png">